L. Reuteri — The Bacteria You’re Missing and the Superfood Yogurt I Love!

 The Right Equipment Is Important!

-To keep your yogurt at the best temperature, you'll need an appliance with a temperature adjustment of 100°F and a timer that goes to 36 hours.
-This can be a yogurt maker, instapot, or sous vide device.
-You'll need to check to make sure these have those features, but here are some appliances that should work well for you.
+To keep your L. reuteri or L. gasseri at the best temperature, you'll need an appliance with a temperature adjustment of 100°F and a timer that can be set to 36 hours.
+This can be a yogurt maker, Instant Pot, or sous vide device.
+You'll need to make sure your device has those features.
+Here are some appliances that should work well for you.

 Every item with a link was selected by me to make it easier for you.
 I may receive a small affiliate commission if you buy something through my links.
 Thank you! ❤️